hurzelpurzel/tomcat-redis-plugin/README.md

 # tomcat-redis-plugin
+This plugin enables a set of tomcat 8 instances to use the same session store based on redis.
+This could be useful for sharing session infos for load balancing without sticky sessions.

 Copy of https://github.com/jcoleman/tomcat-redis-session-manager Just enable Tomat 8 Classloading. for infos about Redis Key-Value store see http://openmymind.net/2012/1/23/The-Little-Redis-Book/

-#Tomcat context.xml
+# Tomcats context.xml
-Following entry must be made in Tomcat context.xml to enable
+Following entry must be made in Tomcat context.xml to enable Redis session
 ```
 <Valve className="com.orangefunction.tomcat.redissessions.RedisSessionHandlerValve" />
 <Manager className="com.orangefunction.tomcat.redissessions.RedisSessionManager"